 Sizing and Characterization

-Endocytosis is a size-dependent process, and clathrin-mediated endocytosis, the process by which the GI-Nc is internalized, has an upper size limit of 200 nm .
-The size of the GI-Nc is predominantly determined by the nanoclew, which expands in relation to how long for which RCA proceeds.
+Receptor-mediated endocytosis, the process by which the GI-Nc is taken into the cell, has an upper size limit of 200 nm .
+The size of the GI-Nc is predominantly determined by the nanoclew, which can be between 60 nm to 4 µm depending on how long RCA is allowed to proceed.
 According to Lv et al., a minimum of six hours of incubation is required before compact spherical structures begin to appear .
 Their assessment of nanoclew growth rate using SEM is shown in Image 1.

-Image 1: SEM images of structures present in solution after a certain period of RCA [NATURE PAPER]
+Image 1: SEM images of structures present in solution after a certain period of RCA (Lv et. al.)

 However, different papers report different sizes of nanoclews after the same incubation period.
 While Lv et al. found that the minimum size of nanoclews was 150 nm after 6 hours of incubation, Ruan et al.’s work yielded nanoclews of 68 nm after 12 hours of incubation .
-Therefore, we predict that structure size is dependent on the template’s sequence, and sought to evaluate our nanoclew using AFM and SEM after 6 and 12 hours of RCA.
+The discrepancies in literature led us to hypothesize that structure size is dependent on the template’s sequence, so we decided to evaluate our nanoclew using AFM and SEM after 6 and 12 hours of RCA.

-To determine the size, structure, and morphology of our nanoclews
+- To visualize the shape and morphology of the nanoclew

 Scanning Electron Microscopy (SEM)

 Scanning electron microscopy (SEM) generates images by firing a beam of high-energy electrons at solid samples.
-The processing of signals stemming from electron-sample interactions yields information about the morphology, structure, and orientation of materials .
-To improve conductivity, samples are often coated in a thin layer of carbon or metal (in our case, it was gold).
+The processing of signals stemming from electron-sample interactions yields information about the morphology, shape, and orientation of materials .
+To improve conductivity, samples are often coated in a thin layer of carbon or metal (in our case, gold).

 Atomic Force Microscopy (AFM)

 Atomic force microscopy (AFM) is a type of scanning probe microscopy.
-Images are created through the measurement of forces exerted by the sample upon the tip of the probe, thus allowing for the resolution of the three-dimensional topology of the sample’s surface .
+Images are created through the measurement of pressure exerted by the sample upon the tip of the probe, allowing for the resolution of the three-dimensional topology of the sample’s surface .